 - With a hand mixer or the stand mixer’s paddle attachment, beat dough on low speed while gradually pouring in the water.
 Slowly increase the speed to high, then beat for 1 minute.
 The dough will be very sticky.

 - Transfer to a clean, lightly oiled bowl, turn once to coat, then cover with plastic.
-Let rise in a warm, draft free plate for 1 to 2 hours, until the dough becomes puffy, or store in the refrigerator for up to 3 days.
+Let rise in a warm, draft-free place for 1 to 2 hours, until the dough becomes puffy, or store in the refrigerator for up to 1 day.

 - Bake until golden brown, 20 to 25 minutes, checking at the 18 minute mark.
 Serve warm or at room temperature.

-- This no knead focaccia is best eaten the day it’s made.
+- TO STORE: This no knead focaccia is best eaten the day it’s made.
 However, leftovers may be stored at room temperature, wrapped tightly in plastic wrap, for up to 1-2 days.

-- No knead focaccia keeps beautifully in the freezer.
+- TO FREEZE: No knead focaccia keeps beautifully in the freezer.
 Slice it into pieces and store it in a freezer-safe container or gallon-size plastic bag for up to 3 months.

-- You can reheat frozen focaccia by defrosting it overnight in the fridge and then warming it on a baking sheet at 300 degrees F for 5-10 minutes.
+- TO REHEAT: You can reheat frozen focaccia by defrosting it overnight in the fridge and then warming it on a baking sheet at 300 degrees F for 5-10 minutes.

 - A traditional French Provencal topping for focaccia is caramelized onions, pitted black olives, and a pinch of red pepper flakes.
 To caramelize onions: Heat 1 tablespoon olive oil in a very large skillet over medium heat.
 Add the onions and a pinch of salt, then sauté until they begin to soften, about 5 minutes.
 Reduce heat to low and let cook for 20 to 30 minutes more. until deep brown, sweet, and tender, stirring occasionally.
 Stir in a pinch of red pepper flakes.